SpeXial: 2018: Wes' departure

 On January 5, 2018, a new press conference was organized for Buddy Buddy in Taiwan.
 However, Dylan was absent due to filming of other projects.
 On January 13, the group was again invited to participate in the 2018 Super Star 'Awards for New Years Eve, performing six songs: Buddy Buddy, Love Killah, Dangerous, Break It Down, Bad Bad Boy, and Super Style.
 The show aired on February 15.

 On March 23, Wayne announced on his birthday that he was going to enlist in the army for his military service and that he expected his first solo concert to take place before May 27.
 On May 15, the group's leader, Wes, announced that he planned to leave SpeXial now that his contract with Comic International Productions had ended, in large part because his leg injury never fully healed and was It made it difficult for him to dance.
 His departure from the group took place that same day, 28 leaving the group with eight members; Wayne, Brent, Sam, Evan, Teddy, Win, Ian, and Dylan.
 Wayne enlisted in the military on September 3, 2018, and his military service ended on August 12, 2019.

 2019: Wayne and Teddy's departure

 On September 19, 2019, Wayne announced that he would be leaving SpeXial.
 Teddy announced his departure from SpeXial on October 15, 2019, the same day as his twenty-sixth birthday.

 2020: Brent and Sam's departure

-On February 7, member Brent announced on the live streaming network's platform that he was officially retiring from SpeXial.
+On February 7, 2020, Brent announced on the live streaming network's platform that he was officially retiring from SpeXial.

-On May 7, 2020, member Sam announced on his Facebook fan page that he would be joining TVBS, confirming his official retirement from SpeXial.
+On May 7, 2020, Sam announced on his Facebook fan page that he would be joining TVBS, confirming his official retirement from SpeXial.

+2021: Evan and Ian's departure

+Evan did not renew his contract with Comic International Productions, and signed with another company.

+Ian did not renew his contract with Comic International Productions.